 The short hair gene will always be dominant over the long hair gene.
 It only takes a puppy to inherit one of the short hair genes for it to have short hair.
 For a puppy to have long hair, it must inherit two long haired genes, one from each parent.

 It is possible for long haired puppies to be born within a litter of short haired siblings.
 This can happen if both parents are heterozygous.
 This means that they carry both the short and long hair gene, but the latter is masked.

 They can inherit the long coat gene due to natural variation in the population.

 The long coat may be considered a genetic defect by the American Kennel Club, but the long coat gene is not a mutation.
 In German Shepherds this gene came about due to natural variation.
 Some dogs have shorter hair and some dogs have longer hair.
 Breeders for years have been selecting for the short hair gene, but they have not erased the long hair gene from the genetic pool.

 Some breeders try to sell these dogs at a higher price because they are considered to be rare.
 The same is true for mini german shepherds too.

 However, reputable breeders might actually sell long hair GSDs for less.

 This is because they try to breed to the American standards.
-Remember, the American Kennel Club consider a long coat to be a genetic fault so breeders do not try to actively get rid of these puppies.
+Remember, the American Kennel Club considers a long coat to be a genetic fault, so registered breeders actively try to quickly sell off these puppies.

 Long haired German Shepherds are just a rare type of German Shepherd.
 Not a separate breed.